 - Optical Brightener

 Roma is a basic laundry detergent and is less expensive than many other brands.
-It is a high-sudsing laundry detergent and should not be used in high-efficiency (he) washers that use a significantly lower water level.
+It is a high-sudsing laundry detergent and should not be used in high-efficiency (he) washers that use a significantly lower level of water in both the wash cycle and the rinse cycle.
+If Roma is used in these washers, the amount of suds can not be completely washed away and will leave a residue in fabrics.

-It is safe to use on all washable fabrics, including colored clothes and white clothes.
+Roma Laundry Detergent is safe to use on all washable fabrics, including colored clothes and white clothes, in a standard top-load washer.
 It can be used safely with septic tank systems.

-The first thing you'll notice is that Roma comes in a plastic bag.
+The first thing you'll notice is that Roma Laundry Detergent comes in a plastic bag that is not resealable.
 For ease of use, I suggest transferring the powder to a lidded container or you are sure to have a spill.

-When compared to other low cost detergents, Roma performs well and saves money.
+When compared to other low cost detergents, Roma performs well for light to average soil levels and saves money.

 Disclosure: Review samples were provided by the manufacturer.
 For more information, please see our Ethics Policy.